ipedro/swiftui-property-picker/README.md

 }
 ```

-These examples should provide a comprehensive understanding of how to leverage the various capabilities of the `swiftui-environment-picker` package.
+These examples should provide a comprehensive understanding of how to leverage the various capabilities of the `swiftui-property-picker` package.
 By incorporating these dynamic and customizable property pickers into your SwiftUI views, you can create more interactive and responsive applications.

 ## Contributing